edthedev/educade/README.md

 # EduCade Repository - Games

-This repository contains scripts (mostly Ansible) to maintain my school lab computers and custom arcade machiens.
+This repository contains scripts (mostly Ansible) to maintain my school lab computers and custom arcade machines.

 In general, these solutions assume the school machines are Raspberry Pi, Orange Pi or LibreComputer hardware, and are running the "Armbian" operating system.
 Variants of Armbian such as RetroPie and Raspbian will typically work fine.